NatTuck/hw-quest/content/classes/2023-09/cs4140/quiz-app.md

    - belongs to Student
    - belongs to Question

-## Versions
+## Minimum Non-viable Product

- - Quizon - Python/Django
- - Quizby - Ruby/Rails
- - Quizix - JS/Remix

-...

- - Quizir - Elixir/Phoenix
- - Quizet - Rust/Rocket
- - QuizKit - Clojure/Kit
+ - Users resource
+   - Name field
+   - Teacher flag
+ - Teachers can create quizzes
+ - Teachers can create true/false questions, with correct answers
+ - Students can answer questions for a quiz, then submit
+ - Students can see their score
+ - Teachers can see a report showing everyone's score